-As mentioned in a prior post (“Matters of Opinion: the Triumph of Passionate, Ignorant and Irrational Conviction in America”), defining exactly what opinion is can be a bit tricky.
+As mentioned in a prior post, defining exactly what opinion is can be a bit tricky.
 But recognizing opinion when you see it is rather simpler; and even simpler still is understanding when something is not opinion.

 Which brings us to turn the mirror on this blog itself.
 This is not a blog of opinion, but a blog of fact and analysis.
 The blog’s mission statement includes the following sentence:

 We offer solid fact without becoming pedantic, and personality without becoming bogged down by opinion.